-“And, it’s really affordable.
+“And, it’s affordable.
 You can go as heavy as 15-pound, but it changes the action and depth of your lure.”
 His crankbait rod is also a Bass Pro Extreme.
-It’s a 7-foot medium action rod that Gary says is a great crankbait rod.
+Gary says a 7-foot medium action rod is an excellent crankbait rod.
 He also likes Rogue Rods crankbait rods.
 Your crankbait rod should have some bend to it, with a lot of strength near the butt.
-When a fish first hits a crankbait the rod should give a little so the fish has a chance to eat the lure, then it should be able to deliver the goods and set the hook.
+When a fish first hits a crankbait, the rod should give a little, so the fish has a chance to eat the lure, then it should be able to deliver the goods and set the hook.

 Choosing a reel is pretty simple.
-With most anglers, a reel with about a 5.1:1 ratio is ideal for fishing crankbaits.
-A higher ratio will make you fish a plug too fast at a normal crank.
-If you’re the hyper type who just can’t slow down, you might even want to go to a 3.8:1 so you don’t burn all your baits past the fish so fast that it scares them.
+A reel with about a 5.1:1 ratio is ideal for fishing crankbaits with most anglers.
+A higher ratio will make you fish a plug too fast at a standard crank.
+If you’re the hyper type who just can’t slow down, you might even want to go to a 3.8:1, so you don’t burn all your baits past the fish so fast that it scares them.

 You’ve replaced the hooks and split rings on your plugs, but don’t forget that even the best hooks can break or get dull after catching a few hundred big bass.
 Checking the hooks for sharpness and condition will pay off.
 Replace them as needed.
-Sometimes adding red hooks to a crankbait results in more bites.
+You are sometimes adding red hooks to a crankbait results in more bites.

 Nets make it easier to get a fish in the boat without sinking treble hooks into your hands, and Gary won’t use anything but a coated net.
-“If they’re not coated they take the slime off the fish and that’s pretty much a death sentence,” he said.
-“I really hate to see guys on television dropping fish on the carpet.
-That’s really bad for them.”
-Not only that, but the hooks don’t snag on the coated nets.
-With a regular woven net the trebles always seem to sink into the wet fibers right past the barb.
+“If they’re not coated, they take the slime off the fish, and that’s pretty much a death sentence,” he said.
+“I hate to see guys on television dropping fish on the carpet.
+That’s bad for them.”
+Also, the hooks don’t snag on the coated nets.
+With a regular woven net, the trebles always seem to sink into the wet fibers past the barb.
 I know a guy who cut the net so many times to get the hooks out that he lost a big fish through one of the resulting holes!

-Varying your retrieve is crucial to successfully fishing crankbaits.
+Varying your retrieve is crucial to fish crankbaits successfully.
 Anybody can catch a fish now and then by simply chunking and winding, but an experienced angler will change things up now and then to see what happens.
 Sometimes killing the bait occasionally will trigger a strike.
 “You need to play with your retrieve,” Senft says.
-He’ll try varying the speed of his retrieve until he starts catching fish.
+He’ll try varying his retrieve speed until he starts catching fish.
 Sometimes the amount of wobble a bait has is the deciding factor.
 Fatter baits wobble more, says Senft, as do wider bills.
-He’s found that in general, less active fish prefer a tighter wobble.
+He’s found that less active fish generally prefer a tighter wobble.

-With a quarter-ounce Rat-L-Trap you can really get creative with your retrieve.
-Gary has one that he has put red hooks on and he fishes it almost like a jerk bait.
+With a quarter-ounce Rat-L-Trap, you can get creative with your retrieve.
+Gary has one that he has put red hooks on, and he fishes it almost like a jerk bait.
 He’ll crank it for a bit, then stop.
-Every now and then he’ll rip it a little, but mostly, he just cranks fairly quickly then stops to a count of four so the lure drops.
-Fish grab it on the fall.
+He’ll rip it a little, but he mostly cranks pretty quickly, then stops to a count of four, so the lure drops.
+Fish grab it in the fall.

-In clear water when the fish are too savvy to grab a plug, a crankbait can still be used simply to make the fish show themselves.
-They may come out and take a look, then go back into cover.
+In clear water, when the fish are too savvy to grab a plug, a crankbait can still be used to make them show themselves.
+They may come out, look, and then go back into cover.
 You can go after them with a finesse bait or a jig once you know where they are.
 Gary cashes some pretty good checks at tournaments, and crankbaits are a big part of his strategy.